 In 1914, the University of Richmond relocated from a near-downtown district called The Fan to this campus now spread across 350 landscaped acres.
-Undergraduate tuition, room and board together top $50,000 a year.
-In 2011, with 4,500 students, UR ranked 33rd among all North American university endowments with a total of approximately $1.88 billion.
+Undergraduate tuition, room, and board together top $57,000 a year.

 It wasn’t at UR but around the teeming Monroe Park Area Campus of Virginia Commonwealth University that I found the New South rising in the old capital of the Confederacy.
 VCU formed in 1968 by the merger of two older schools.

 It’s said that no place looked more like the White House during the Civil War than the Virginia State Capitol (“improved” for the movie).
 Economic development agents crowed that “Lincoln” during its four months of filming pumped $64.1 million into the local and state economy.

-Buzz begat chest-thumping when a front page report in “Outside Magazine” named Richmond its first-ever popularly chosen “best city to live in America.”
-“Forbes” had already ranked Richmond among America’s best places for business, and U.S. News & World Report had top-ranked the VCU School of the Arts among public graduate arts program in the United States.
+Buzz begat chest-thumping when a front-page report in “Outside Magazine” named Richmond its first-ever popularly chosen “best river city to live in America.”
+“Forbes” had already ranked Richmond among America’s best places for business, and U.S. News & World Report had top-ranked the VCU School of the Arts among public graduate art programs in the United States.

 Bottom-up, top-down, outdistancing blight and flight

-Richmond is worth visiting not just for its legacy sites but also for its re-building from the bottom up, from its hilly surrounds on down, and from its re-emergence from the blighting of white flight and Virginia’s tobacco economy.
+Richmond is worth visiting not just for its legacy sites but also for its rebuilding from the bottom up, from its hilly surroundings on down, and from its re-emergence from the blighting of white flight and Virginia’s tobacco economy.

 Richmond’s bottom would be Shockoe Bottom and Shockoe Slip along the James River, together with Manchester on the city’s south bank once the largest slave port in America.
 Confederate Richmond stored cannonballs, cotton, and tobacco where historic warehouses now supply waterfront living.

 Mingling spots fill evenings along renewed cobblestoned streets.
-Weekends, loft dwellers cycle the Canal Walk that includes a first half-mile section of a 54-mile Virginia Capital Trail scheduled for completion later this decade that will link Richmond with Virginia’s earlier capitals at Jamestown and Williamsburg.
-Richmonders play at riverfront parks that they fill for Richmond’s beloved folklife festival, for outdoor art events and for free-form sports.
+Weekends, loft dwellers cycle the Canal Walk that includes a first half-mile section of a 54-mile Virginia Capital Trail that links Richmond with Virginia’s earlier capitals at Jamestown and Williamsburg.
+Richmonders play at riverfront parks that they fill for Richmond’s beloved folklife festival, for outdoor art events, and for free-form sports.